-Alexander Adamson: He was another Scotsman who, they say, had a hand in naming Highland.
+Alexander and Mary Hutchison Adamson: He was another Scotsman who, they say, had a hand in naming Highland.
 He was born in 1837 in Boreland Fifeshire, Scotland to Henry and Margaret Nicholson Adamson.
 He began working in the coal mines at an early age and therefore received little schooling.
-In 1848 he was baptized a member of the Mormon Church by missionaries.
+In 1848 he was baptized a member of the LDS Church by missionaries.
 He met Mary Hutchison, daughter of David and Janet Crookston Hutchison of Dysart, Scotland who was also a member of the church.
 She was born in 1839 and had been baptized at the age of eight.
-They were married on April 12, 1861 and left for the America in May of the same year.
-After crossing the ocean they travelled by train to the Mississippi river, joined the John Murdock company and, leaving Florence, Nebraska about July 1st , they arrived in Salt Lake City on Sept 12.
-They lived with his wife’s family in American Fork for the winter then went to Moroni.
+They were married on April 12, 1861, and left for the America in May of the same year.
+After crossing the ocean they traveled by train to the Mississippi river, joined the John Murdock company and, leaving Florence, Nebraska about July 1st , they arrived in Salt Lake City on Sept 12.
+They lived with Mary's family in American Fork for the winter then went to Moroni.
 He served as an Indian fighter in the Black Hawk war.
 They moved back to American Fork in 1867 and he worked as a miner in American Fork canyon.
 He built a home in American Fork but homesteaded 120 acres in the northwest area of Highland, next to Peter Smith, another Scotsman.

 The patent affidavit shows he built and moved into his Highland home in February of 1877 and continued to live there in August, 1892.